Stock Exchange: Handling A Trading Loss

 RR: I’m not sure what that means.
 A single loss - even a big one - hurts my performance, but I do not take excessive risk.
 There is some expression about "betting the farm" that strikes close to home.
 Even a loss like RH will not make me jump off a cliff or something.

 J: The loss puts you behind Holmes in the yearly standings.
-You were leading before this.
-(I can hear some enthusiastic barks in the background).
+You were leading before this (I can hear some enthusiastic barks in the background).

 RR: I’ll get back on top.